eNMS-automation/eNMS/README.md

 ## Saving and import/export

-Projects can be imported from an Excel file.
+Projects (nodes and links with all properties) can be imported from an Excel file.

 ## Embedded SSH client

-eNMS uses PuTTY to automatically establish an SSH connection to any SSH-enabled device (router, switch, server, etc).
+eNMS uses PuTTY to automatically establish an SSH connection to any SSH-enabled device (router, switch, server, etc), from the web interface.

 ## Send Jinja2 scripts to any SSH-enabled device